pwolfgang/SVGGraphics2D/README.md

-# Minimal implementation of the Graphics2D class that produces
+# Minimal implementation of the Graphics2D class that produces an SVG Document.
-a SVG Document.

 This class only supports the following methods: